mikhailidim/oci-adb-udf/fn-lprint/README.md

 This project contains a Fn compatible function, prepared and tested to run as a serverless Oracle Cloud Infrastructure function.
 The function demonstrates Oracle Autonomous Database integration capabilities.
 Function accepts requests to the netowrk devices and forwards strings of text and pseudo  Printer Job Language ([PJL](https://en.wikipedia.org/wiki/Printer_Job_Language)) commands to alter device configuration or request status.
 The function is designed and tested againts a [basic network printer simulator](../onprem-ascii-device).

+[!IMPORTANT]
+This function was designed as a demonstaration of Oracle Autonomous Database User-Defined Functions.
+Although it's a working code, it was never developed to work in a production-grade environments.

+### Deployment and prerequesits

+Before you could test the Line Print Ffunction

-### How to run Line Print function
+### How to run Line Print Function

-You can run OCI Function a:

-- Local Python code
-- Docker container

-#### Local Python Code
+According to [Oracle Documentation](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsinvokingfunctions.htm#rawrequestinvoke), to execute function you could use:

+- Using the Fn Project CLI.
+- Using the Oracle Cloud Infrastructure CLI.
+- Using the Oracle Cloud Infrastructure SDKs.
+- Making a signed HTTP request to the function's invoke endpoint.

+But before to test the function you need to complete prerequesites:

+#### Using Fn Project CLI

 To run device a s a local Python application, run commands as below.
 We recommedn you to create a new virtual environment for that.